jonohayon/dotfiles/README.md

  - ZSH prompt
  - Global `npm` modules + `brew` packages
  - Apps and fonts from `brew cask`

-## What it doesn't include:
- - Coffee making programs
- - All of the manual stuff
- - ZSH installation
  - And more!

 ## Installation